 Having an efficient checkout process is important for the conversion rates on your desktop site as well.
 But it’s even more important for mobile devices.

 It’s obviously easier to do this from a desktop device with a full keyboard than from a 4-inch screen.
-That’s why it’s important to only ask for the bare minimum.
+That’s why it’s important to ask only for the bare minimum.

 Do you really need their phone number?
 Probably not.

-So eliminate steps and fields that aren’t absolutely necessary to complete the purchase.
+Eliminate steps and fields that aren’t absolutely necessary to complete the purchase.
 Each added step will hurt your conversion rates.